nimchimpski/GeoQuant/README.md

 - **NAV calculation** — values each holding in CHF using live FX rates
 - **Risk matrix** — computes a full covariance/correlation matrix with per-asset volatility, marginal risk contribution (MRC), and percent risk contribution (PRC)
 - **FX hedge signals** — rolling OLS trend-following gate for a GBP/CHF short position, with configurable entry/exit thresholds and parameter sweep
-- **Geopolitical risk overlay** — Bayesian probability engine that updates P(catastrophic escalation) from scored news events and recommends a cash buffer target
+- **Geopolitical risk overlay** — Bayesian engine that updates the estimated probability of a major escalation event based on scored news, and recommends a cash buffer target accordingly
 - **Price data caching** — TTL-based disk cache for Stooq OHLC CSVs with flat-bar spike cleaning

 ## Project structure